ROD 2-8-0: RODs in Australia

-J & A Brown, a coal mining company in the Hunter Valley area of New South Wales, Australia, bought thirteen RODs to replace the older locos used on their Richmond Vale railway line.
-Nine of these were built by the North British Locomotive Company, three by the Great Central Railway and one by Kitson and Company.
+J & A Brown, a coal mining company in the Hunter Valley area of New South Wales, Australia, bought thirteen RODs to replace the older locomotives used on their Richmond Vale railway line.
+Nine (12-20) were built by the North British Locomotive Company, one by Kitson & Company (21) and three by the Great Central Railway (22-24).
 They were bought between March 1925 and March 1927.
-The first three locos arrived complete on the SS Boorara in February 1926 and were unloaded in Sydney and hauled to their home base at Hexham.
+The first three arrived complete on the SS Boorara in February 1926 and were unloaded in Sydney and hauled to their home base at Hexham.
 In late 1927 the rest arrived in crates on Brown's new ship the SS Minmi on its maiden voyage to Hexham.
-The dismantled locos were gradually reassembled with the last locos not being complete until 1931, but all thirteen locos were never in service at the one time.
+The dismantled locomotives were gradually reassembled with the last not being complete until 1931, but all thirteen locos were never in service at the one time.
 The maximum number in service at any one time was ten during 1954.
-The class survived until 28 June 1973 when 24, was withdrawn.
+The last of class was withdrawn in June 1973.